Guiding you through the aged care reforms

 The Elder Care Support Program will recruit and train a skilled workforce to provide face-to-face support to assist First Nations elders in navigating and accessing aged care services.
 The initiative is in partnership with the National Aboriginal Community Controlled Health Organisation (NACCHO).

-New Aged Care Standards commence.
+New Rights-Based Aged Care Act commences.

 Home care